 I’ve spent about two months of my life in Croatia alone, and still can’t wait to go back.
 This photo was taken in Rovinj, which is a city in the beautiful region of Istria.

 Prague is one of the most popular stops on any Eurotrip.
 So naturally, we couldn’t miss the city.
 We spent our days eating Trdelnik and checking out the city from the roofs!
+It was hot and we were active, good thing I had a good Europe packing list.

 When we think of Copenhagen we think of our memories in Christiania.
 An independent free state right in the heart of the capital city.
 We came here for our food, entertainment, art, and culture.
 While walking the “streets” we had to stop and swing with this sweet Danish girl who let us laugh with her for what seemed like forever.